 - you want to assess a specific student social and emotional skills,

 - you decide, based on research, standards, and SEL program content to assess social awareness,

 - you decide that as part of that, you want to assess children’s ability to read social cues about others’ emotions.

-- With self-report, children rate their own skill level, often by indicating how true of them a series of statements are (or how frequently the engage in various behaviors).
+- With self-report, children rate their own skill level, often by indicating how true of them a series of statements are (or how frequently they engage in various behaviors).
 In this case, a self-report item might look like this:

-- With direct assessment, children demonstrate their skill by solving social and emotional problems.
+- With direct assessment, children demonstrate their skills by solving social and emotional problems.
 In this case, a direct assessment item might ask a child to determine what a person is feeling from their facial expression, like this: